LunarLite/GithubVisualisation/README.md

 Underneath the SVG there will be a horizontal slider.
 This slider will dictate which moment of the repositories history you are watching, allowing the user to view actual changes and growth over time.

+### Interactive components

+An input box above the SVG will allow the user to query a search for different repositories.

+There's a slider underneath the SVG at all times, this slider dictates a moment in the history of a chosen repository.
+The view relates to that chosen time.

+In the "growth analysis" screen, hovering over any chart will cause highlights with additional data to appear on all charts.

+There's a button on the top right of both the "growth analysis" and "structure" screen, allowing you to switch between the two.

+### External components / Data sources

+The GithubV3 API will provide all data neccesary.
+The d3-tip library *might* be used.